 In all cohousing schemes, an element of shared meals is fundamental.
 Our dining space and ‘semi-commercial’ kitchen are on the middle floor.

 Even better, in fair weather, we have a terrace overlooking the mill pond and our picnic place by the willow tree (carefully retained in the development).

-The top floor of the mill is already a lovely space, open up to the rafters and, apart from a new wood burning stove and some thermal insulation, we don’t need to change much.
+The top floor of the mill is already a lovely space, open up to the rafters and, apart from some thermal insulation, we don’t need to change much.

 This large room will be a great place to sit and relax, or do not so relaxing activities.
 The flexibility of the space on this and the middle floors means that Cannock Mill, our uncommonly good common house, can cope with whatever we decide to do.

 CMCC collaborative bloggers

 On Twitter as @CMcohousing